Tracktile/Veritas/README.md

     res: GetUserResponse,
   },
   async (ctx, next) => {
-    // Within this handler
-    // ctx.params.userId is valid and typed
-    // ctx.body must satisfy typeof UserResponse
+    /* ctx.params has been validated and inferred as:
+        { userId: string } */

-    // ctx.params has been validated and typed const { userId } = ctx.params;
+    const { userId } = ctx.params;

-    console.log("userId is", userId);
+    /* ctx.body type has been validated and inferred as:

-    // ctx.body has typeof { id: string, firstName: string, lastName: string, email: string}
+       { id: string, firstName: string, lastName: string, email: string} */ ctx.body = getUser(userId);
-    // and will be validated before sending the response ctx.body = {
-      id: "some-uuid", // In this example, this will cause a ResponseValidation error as its not a valid uuid!
-      firstName: "Test",
-      lastName: "McTester",
-      email: "test.mctester@testing.com",
-    };

     return next();
   }
 );

-export const MyService = new Service({
+/* Service title, description, tags, etc are used to generate openapi schema */ export const MyService = new Service({
   title: "My Wonderful Service",
   description: "Microservice responsible for handling X in the N platform.",